6

 Yang Ming’s Practices

-• Installation of energy conservation equipment and energy-efficient modifications on existing vessels:
+• Installation of energy saving equipment and energy-efficient modifications on existing ships:

-• Energy-efficient modifications are made to the propellers on vessels in the fleet
+• Energy-efficient modifications are made to the propellers on ships in the fleet.

 • The use of weather routing helps:

-• Maintain relatively stable power output according to sailing schedule requirements and allow speed and RPM to fluctuate properly under different weather conditions, reducing unnecessary fuel consumption
+• According to schedule requirements, maintain relatively stable power output, allowing speed and RPM to fluctuate appropriately under different weather conditions, reducing unnecessary fuel consumption.

-• Hull cleaning: Formerly vessels aged 10 years or more needed to be cleaned once every 5 years, but now they must be cleaned every 2.5 years to reduce fuel consumption to improve efficiency
+• Hull cleaning: Previously vessels over 10 years old were cleaned every 5 years, now changed to every 2.5 years to save fuel consumption and improve efficiency.

 Average 10.78